HJ0216/TIL/BACKEND/C#.md

     // 결과
     // Change - Before Not Ref: Original
-    // Change - After Not Ref: Update Not Ref
+    // Change - After Not Ref: Original
 }
 ```